 Who will use the Simulator, and when?
 Will you run additional bell-handling practices using the simulator?

 If it’s a shared resource for a group of towers or a guild district, who will coordinate its use?

+Who will handle any application for Archdeacon’s approval under the Faculty Jurisdiction Rules?

 Licensing & Disclaimers